 I think there are 3 true tips:

 – The first is for tourists like me who do not want to walk 15 km in the park but want to see every part.
-There in the Botanical Garden a bus called the “tram” which is included in the admission fee and tour by the Botanical Garden with several stops.
+There in the Botanical Garden, a bus called the “tram,” which is included in the admission fee and tour by the Botanical Garden with several stops.

-If you do not take the tram, you have 2 options: either you are going all around the garden, or you make the return trip on the same path, which I think is a bit silly unless your super passionate 🙂
+If you do not take the tram, you have two options: either you are going all around the garden, or you make the return trip on the same path, which I think is a bit silly unless your super passionate 🙂

 – The second tip is for geek and botany enthusiast.
 The Botanical Garden has developed iOS application to enjoy your visit.
 There is even a tour you can follow with your headphones.